ministryofjustice/cloud-platforms-k8s-kops/README.md

 ### New cluster config

 The example cluster components and applications config contain references to cluster-specific domain names, so when creating a new cluster you should copy the contents of `cluster-components/cluster1` to `cluster-components/$YOUR_CLUSTER` and replace references to `cluster1.kops.integration.dsd.io` with `$YOUR_CLUSTER.kops.integration.dsd.io` in all YAML files before creating any of the components below.
-For helm-managed components (nginx-ingress, external-dns and kube-lego) these references are in their respective `values.yml` files; for `kuberos` and `example-apps/nginx`, these references are in `ingress.yml` in both cases.
+For helm-managed components (nginx-ingress and external-dns) these references are in their respective `values.yml` files; for `kuberos` and `example-apps/nginx`, these references are in `ingress.yml` in both cases.

 ### Helm